emsa16/chat-server/README.md

 To run it as a separate process and with its output in a separate terminal, the above code can be put in a separate file, e.g. `chat-server.js` and run by executing a command like `node chat-server.js`.

+When starting the process from the command line, the following environment variables can be set by adding these:
+- WS_DBWEBB_PORT=XXXX - Set server port (default: 1337)
+- WS_SERVER_URL="URL" - Set server URL (default: ws://localhost:1337)
+- WS_LIMIT_CLIENT_TO="URL" - Set if wanting to block connections from anywhere else than specific client URL (default: "")

 Another option for running the chat server as a separate service is to install it from the Github repo directly:

     $ git clone https://github.com/emsa16/chat-server